oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         directory, in this order.
 Only if you definitely want a different layout, you need to use this parameter.
                         (default: None)
-  --cores [N], --jobs [N], -j [N]
-                        Use at most N CPU cores/jobs in parallel.
-If N is omitted or 'all', the limit is set to the number of available CPU cores. (default: None) --local-cores N       In cluster mode, use at most N cores of the host machine in parallel (default: number of CPU cores of the host).
+  --cores [N], -c [N]   Use at most N CPU cores/jobs in parallel.
+If N is
+                        omitted or 'all', the limit is set to the number of available CPU cores.
+In case of cluster/cloud execution, this argument sets the number of total cores used over all jobs (made available to rules via workflow.cores). (default: None) --jobs [N], -j [N]    Use at most N CPU cluster/cloud jobs in parallel.
+For local execution this is an alias for --cores.
+                        (default: None)
+  --local-cores N       In cluster/cloud mode, use at most N cores of the host
+                        machine in parallel (default: number of CPU cores of the host).
 The cores are used to execute local rules.
-                        This option is ignored when not in cluster mode.
+                        This option is ignored when not in cluster/cloud mode.
                         (default: 2)
   --resources [NAME=INT ...], --res [NAME=INT ...]
                         Define additional resources that shall constrain the